Enjoy a Safe Holiday Season

 ● Keep raw meat away from fresh produce

 ● Use separate cutting boards, plate and utensils for uncooked and cooked meats to avoid cross-contamination

 ● Use a food thermometer to make sure meat is cooked to a safe temperature

 ● Refrigerate hot or cold leftover food within two hours of being served

 ● When storing turkey, cut the leftovers in small pieces so they will chill quickly

 ● Thanksgiving leftovers are safe for three to four days when properly refrigerated

 Watch this holiday food safety video for more information.

 Gifts and toys should inspire joy, not cause injuries.
-More than a quarter of a million children were seriously injured in toy-related incidents in 2017.
+Thousands of children are seriously injured in toy-related incidents every year.
 Avoid safety hazards while gifting with these tips from the U.S. Consumer Product Safety Commission: